Introduction to guest:

 Laughter and fun are great brain interrupts.
 “I learned how to laugh again and have fun.”

 On visual preparation: apply the same modalities (five senses) to the task you are about to complete as if you are remembering it actually happened, not as if you are imagining or creating.
 “Create a good picture.”
 There is a difference between remembering something (a real situation) to constructing something (an imagination).
-Apply your own modalities (five senses) to that “memory” – bold, colourful, big black border, humming sound, clear, etc.
+Applying your remembered modalities (five senses) to a task you’ve not yet completed will increase your confidence and help you to perform to your fullest.

 Get into the state before you operate.
 You must keep the state.
 Own your space and everything/everyone in your space.
 Confidence breeds confidence.